vcsjones/vcsjones.dev/_posts/2017-12-13-azure-signtool.md

 ```

 With this, it was indeed possible to make a library that `signtool` would call
 this function for signing the digest.
-Oren put together a C# library that did
+Claire put together a C# library that did
 exactly that on GitHub under [KeyVaultSignToolWrapper][2].
 I even made some
 decent progress on a [rust implementation][3].